 The Puma Propel has a great look that was liked by many reviewers.
 Puma was going for a sleek style, and they achieved their goal with three popular color choices for men and four for women.
 The men's shoe comes in a choice of Electric Blue Lemonade

-The Propel has a good level of durability, lasting for up to a few hundred miles before wearing down.
-The outsole uses carbon rubber in the heel and the midfoot: the high-impact areas, and the carbon rubber in the forefoot also has a good amount of durability.
+The Propel has a good level of durability, lasting for up to a few hundred miles before wearing down, which is of big importance for this Puma Propel review.
+The outsole uses carbon rubber in the heel and the midfoot: the high-impact areas and the carbon rubber in the forefoot also has a good amount of durability.
 The IMEVA foam

 in the midsole is durable in that it can maintain its shape and springiness for many runs.
-The upper is also durable, with the synthetic and textile materials and inside layer of mesh keeping the structure, and the outside layer of mesh also being durable.
+The upper is also durable, as mentioned in the Puma Propel review, with the synthetic and textile materials and the inside layer of mesh keeping the structure, and the outside layer of the mesh also being durable.
 The only problems with durability come when the shoe gets very wet, as it absorbs water.

 The Pupa Propel offers some protection for road runners.
 The outsole and midsole cushion the foot and protect against rocks, sticks, and objects in the road.
 The toe cap protects against accidental stubbing on rocks, curbs, cracks, or bumps in the road.
 The two-layer mesh protects against heat and the entire upper protects against wind